 “Does el baño need some tending to?”
 Another sad nod before she flopped onto the bed.

 I did clean up duty in the bathroom which, considering all the pandemonium, didn’t look that bad.
 When I got back to my room, Sara was fast asleep.
 I put my hand on her forehead.
 She wasn’t running hot.
 I put some water on the nightstand.
 I wasn’t sure what to do next.
 A book had fallen from her handbag.
-It was in English so I grabbed a couple pillows, found a place to lie down on the floor next to the bed and thought I’d give it a read.
+It was in English.
+I grabbed a couple pillows, found a place to lie down on the floor next to the bed and thought I’d give it a read.

 The book was, “Sophie’s Choice.”